kennethli319/kennethli319.github.io/notes/audio-jacobian-lens.md

 - [Audio Jacobian Lens code and local Apple-silicon MLX setup](https://github.com/kennethli319/audio-jacobian-lens)
 - [Anthropic's original Global Workspace research](https://www.anthropic.com/research/global-workspace)

-If you work in speech, interpretability, phonetics, or cognitive science: **what experiment would convince you that an internal direction reflects real acoustic structure, rather than merely a readable projection?**
+If you work in speech, interpretability, phonetics, or cognitive science: **what experiment would convince you that an internal direction is more than a readable projection—and is instead a useful anchor for the model's own computation?**

 <div class="version-panel-nav">
-  <a href="#metaphorical-version">Read the metaphorical map</a>
+  <a href="#metaphorical-version">Read the metaphorical descent</a>
-  <a href="#choose-version">Back to the two maps</a>
+  <a href="#choose-version">Back to the two descents</a>
 </div>

 </article>